Emurgo/EmIPs/specs/emip-007/emip-007.md

 ### Why are addresses included if they can be derived from the public deriver?

 I include the addresses as although they can be derived when a public key is present, they cannot be derived in the balance tracker case.
 Additionally, it's possible in the future that some new metadata that needs to be tracked contains a foreign key to an address.
 Therefore, it's easier to just add them in the wallet export.

-### Why are empty wrappers not included

-We don't add empty wrapper arrays for forwards compatibility.
-Even if a future wallet format that introduces a new wrapper type, importing then exporting a wallet would still result in the same file.

 ## Reference implementation